 - Resealable bag or container for storage

-2. Add hydrogen peroxide to bowl and give the ingredients a good stir.
+- Add hydrogen peroxide to the bowl and give the ingredients a good stir.

-3. Add 1/4 cup vinegar to bowl.
-Then, if you want your homemade pods to smell nice, add 15-20 drops of essential oil such as lavender or jasmine to the mixture.
+- Add 1/4 cup vinegar to the bowl.
+Then, if you want your homemade pods to smell nice, add 15-20 drops of essential oil, such as lavender or jasmine, to the mixture.
 Stir all the ingredients together.
-The mixture should resemble wet sand and should clump together when you press it.
+The mixture should resemble wet sand and clump together when you press it.

-The washing soda in this recipe will refresh your clothes, the Fels-Naptha will remove stains, Epsom salt will prevent detergent buildup in your washer, while hydrogen peroxide and vinegar brighten and preserve the colors in your laundry.
+FYI: The washing soda in this recipe will refresh your clothes, the Fels-Naptha will remove stains, and Epsom salt will prevent detergent buildup in your washer.
+Hydrogen peroxide and vinegar brighten and preserve the colors in your laundry.

 How to Use Laundry Detergent Pods

-One pod is good for 1 load of laundry.
+One pod is good for a single load of laundry.
 This recipe should make about 28 pods.
 Store in a resealable plastic bag or a container with a lid.